Blog

 How We Work

-Engagements open with a 2-3 week diagnostic: channel performance audit, customer journey mapping, competitive benchmarking, and unit economics review.
-We interview your marketing, sales, and product leads to understand what the data doesn't show – internal dynamics, capability gaps, and where decisions currently break down.
+Engagements open with a 2-week diagnostic: channel performance audit, funnel mapping, unit economics review, and competitive benchmarking.
+We talk to your sales, marketing, and product leads to understand what the team knows that is not in the data.

-From month 3, we're in full optimization mode – running structured tests, scaling winners, and cutting losers without sentiment.
-Monthly strategy reviews with leadership keep growth targets aligned with business objectives and surface budget reallocation opportunities early.
+From month 3 onward, we are in optimization mode – running experiments, scaling winners, and cutting spend on channels that cannot justify their position.
+Monthly strategy sessions with leadership keep growth targets connected to business objectives.

 Engagements typically run 4-6 months.
-You get a dedicated growth lead embedded in your team's operating rhythm – weekly execution check-ins, monthly strategy sessions, and a direct line when decisions need to move fast.
+You get a dedicated growth lead embedded in your operating rhythm, not a project manager coordinating deliverables from the outside.

 If your b2c company needs growth strategy leadership, we should talk.